9.5 Ways to Maximize your NAJA Membership

 8. Search NAJA's job board.

-With more than 100 journalism and media job listings on our site from across the country, researching media career opportunities is quick and easy with the keyword search.
+With hundreds of journalism and media job listings on our site from across the country, researching media career opportunities is quick and easy with the keyword search.

 Looking to advertise open positions in your newsroom?
 Reach Native journalists through through unlimited media job postings with an institutional NAJA membership at the tribal media, academic / non-profit or corporate level.